 Weighted blankets significantly reduced cortisol levels during nighttime sleep, reducing sleep dysfunction, pain, and stress.
 When cortisol levels drop, there’s an overall improvement in our physical and mental comfort.

 On top of all of this science, cozying up under a Napper brings a sense of warmth, relief, and security – often described as similar to a hug.
 A weighted blanket naturally mimics this comforting sensation that our bodies are designed to crave.

 Ever wonder why babies sleep better when they’re swaddled?
 Our knitted weighted blankets draw on the same concept of applying gentle full-body pressure to help grownups struggling with stress or anxiety.
 Who knew that a bit of delightful pressure (the physical kind, not the hustle and bustle kind) was the ticket to more calm and better sleep?

 Along with wrapping up in a cozy Napper or Nappling, it’s helpful to incorporate complementary stress-reducing strategies like:

 - Staying connected – don’t underestimate the power of a good laugh with a loved one

-• Unlike conventional weighted blankets, our patented knitted Nappers are filler-free – this means more even weight distribution, more effective DTP, and more calm.
+Unlike conventional weighted blankets, our knitted Nappers are filler-free – this means more even weight distribution, more effective DTP, and more calm.

 Did you know?

-Chocolate can help increase serotonin levels, and many foods, like grapes, strawberries, and tomatoes, have been known to increase your melatonin levels.
+Pineapple and nuts can help increase serotonin levels, and many foods, like cherries, mustard, almonds and tomatoes, have been known to increase your melatonin levels.